okfn/opendatasurvey/templates/faq.md

 <h3 id="scoring">How does the scoring system work?</h3>

-The Open Data Census measures the state of openness of 10 data sets for each country.
+The Open Data Census measures the state of openness of 10 datasets for each country.
 The overall score for a dataset is based on the response to specific questions with varying weightings - the weighting for each question is listed in the question table above.
 The overall country score is then calculated from the score on each dataset.

 The score algorithm is: